Skip to main content

 What is Historical Replay?

-Limited Time Window: Historical replay is currently limited to the last 24 hours of blockchain activity.
+Limited Time Window: Historical replay only covers the last ~24 hours.
 You cannot replay data from arbitrary points in the past.

 Handle Disconnections